-3) Brussel Sprouts – Although the smell puts people off sometimes, these miniature cabbage heads are well-known for their anti-inflammatory activity in the cardiovascular system, not to mention the penchant of brussel sprouts for lowering blood pressure!
+Although the smell puts people off sometimes, these miniature cabbage heads are well-known for their anti-inflammatory activity in the cardiovascular system, not to mention the penchant of Brussel sprouts for lowering blood pressure!
 According to a recent study, plant-based foods contain antioxidants(polyphenols) that may improve blood sugar in people at risk for diabetes and heart disease.

-4) Salmon – Often considered one of the best heart healthy foods, salmon is a rich source of omega-3 fatty acids, which help to lower unhealthy cholesterol levels, while the high content of selenium found in fish like salmon has been directly linked to antioxidant effects, thus reducing oxidative stress and lowering your chances of developing chronic disease, including atherosclerosis and other cardiovascular complications.
+Often considered one of the best foods to keep a healthy heart, salmon is a rich source of omega-3 fatty acids, which help to lower unhealthy cholesterol levels, while the high content of selenium found in fish like salmon has been directly linked to antioxidant effects, thus reducing oxidative stress and lowering your chances of developing chronic disease, including atherosclerosis and other cardiovascular complications.

-7) Dark Chocolate – Dark chocolate is rich in flavonols, which have been linked to thinning the blood and preventing clotting, which seriously decreases your chances of strokes and heart attacks.
-Furthermore, the epicatechin found in dark chocolate is able to lower blood pressure and improve blood vessel health by boosting nitric oxide levels, a very important compounds for a health cardiovascular system.
+Dark chocolate is rich in flavonols, which have been linked to thinning the blood and preventing clotting, which seriously decreases your chances of strokes and heart attacks.
+Furthermore, the epicatechin found in dark chocolate is able to lower blood pressure and improve blood vessel health by boosting nitric oxide levels, a very important compound for a healthy heart.

-8) Blueberries – This “superfood” seems to make it onto every healthy foods list – and with good reason!
+This “superfood” seems to make it onto every healthy foods list – and with good reason!
 The anthocyanins that give blueberries their color are also powerful antioxidants that reduce inflammation, while the high levels of vitamin C, fiber, and potassium help to regulate metabolism, digestion, and blood pressure, all of which contribute to a healthier heart!

-13) Apples – Although most fruits and vegetables are considered to be beneficial for heart health, apples are particularly good due to their high antioxidant content, particularly in their skin, in the form of polyphenolic compounds.
+Although most fruits and vegetables are considered to be beneficial for a healthy heart, apples are particularly good due to their high antioxidant content, particularly in their skin, in the form of polyphenolic compounds.
 Regularly adding apples to your heart-healthy diet has been found to reduce “bad” (LDL) cholesterol levels by more than 40%.
 This is partially due to pectin, which blocks the absorption of cholesterol in the body, and fiber, which eliminates excess LDL cholesterol from the bloodstream.

-15) Raisins – Research shows that raisins might be a hidden secret to protecting heart health thanks to its high content of potassium, a natural vasodilator that relaxes blood vessels, reduces blood pressure, and lowers your chances of blood clots, which can lead to strokes and heart attacks.
+Research shows that raisins might be a hidden secret for a healthy heart, thanks to their high content of potassium, a natural vasodilator that relaxes blood vessels, reduces blood pressure, and lowers your chances of blood clots, which can lead to strokes and heart attacks.